 The more consumer-oriented industries were more likely to have CDOs.
 13% of media companies had them, whilst 31% of travel and tourism companies had them.
 This reflects how much digital has transformed those industries, so as we see technology disrupting a whole new set of industries in the coming years, such as healthcare, finance and law, so too will we see the growth of CDO positions.

-I would conservatively predict that within five years the levels of CDO penetration across the board will be as high as it is in the more consumer-oriented sectors such as travel and tourism today.
+I would conservatively predict that within five years the levels of CDO penetration across the board will be as high as it is in the travel and tourism sectors.

 Being a ‘chief digital officer’ you might expect a lot of CDOs to have a tech background, possibly leading IT departments.
 Not so.
 In fact, the most common background for CDOs of marketing, and 2nd is sales.
 This is probably down to the extent to which marketing has been disrupted by digital, giving marketing officers strong insights into managing digital transformations.

 As the ‘Chief’ in term name would suggest, the most common ways CDOs are integrated into an organisations structure is at the C-suite level, which is a testament to their importance within major organisations.